douglasdrumond/douglasdrumond.github.io/content/en/about/index.md

 I’m a domain addict, I own several domains because I couldn’t settle for a name I liked, not even when it was my own name.
 But I always liked Café Linear and, although it doesn't make sense in either language (lit. it means "linear coffee"), it sounds like a name for a coffee shop.
 And I love coffee.
+That's how I got the first domain for this blog and it stayed up for a while.
+Later, I decided to use my own name and changed the domain, but I kept this as historical record.

 So, time to blog again and here I’ll put all my thoughts related to management and software engineering.